FredKSchott/snowpack/www/_template/concepts/hot-module-replacement.md

 ---
 layout: layouts/content.njk
-title: Fast Refresh & HMR
+title: HMR + Fast Refresh
 ---

 Hot Module Replacement (HMR) is the ability to push file updates to the browser without triggering a full page refresh.
 Imagine changing some CSS, hitting save, and then instantly seeing your change reflected on the page without a refresh.
 That's HMR.

 HMR is not unique to Snowpack.
-However, Snowpack's approach to [unbundled development](/concepts/how-snowpack-works) and ability to leverage ESM for direct file updates makes HMR significantly faster than it would be in a traditional bundled dev environment.
-In bundled dev environments, HMR updates cannot be sent directly to the browser and instead need to be relinked, rebuilt and reapplied within the context of larger bundles, slowing things down considerably (especially as your project grows).
+However, Snowpack's ability to leverage ESM for unbundled development introduces near-instant single file builds that only take 10-25ms to load and update in the browser.

-Snowpack ships with ready, out-of-the-box HMR support for the following files in development:
+Snowpack ships with ready, out-of-the-box HMR support for the following file types:

 - CSS
 - CSS Modules
 - JSON

+JavaScript HMR is also supported out-of-the-box, but often requires a few additional lines of code to properly integrate with your frontend framework's "render" function.
+See "Enabling HMR + Fast Refresh" below.

 ## Fast Refresh

 In addition to normal HMR, Snowpack also supports **Fast Refresh** for most popular frameworks like React, Preact and Svelte.
 Fast Refresh is a framework-specific enhancement to HMR, which applies single file updates in a way that preserves component state across updates.
-Changes to a `Timer` component, for example, would be applied without resetting the components internal state.
+Changes to a `<Timer />` component, for example, would be applied without resetting the components internal state.

 Fast Refresh makes development even faster, especially when working on popups and other secondary view states that normally would require a click to re-open or re-visit after every change.

-### Enabling HMR with Fast Refresh
+## Enabling HMR + Fast Refresh

-All popular frameworks are HMR-ready in Snowpack. **[Create Snowpack App (CSA)](https://github.com/snowpackjs/snowpack/blob/main/create-snowpack-app) ships with HMR enabled by default for all of the following frameworks.** Otherwise, you can setup HMR in your own application with just a plugin and/or a few lines of code:
+Snowpack supports HMR for all popular frontend frameworks. **[Create Snowpack App (CSA)](https://github.com/snowpackjs/snowpack/blob/main/create-snowpack-app) ships with HMR enabled by default.** You can setup HMR yourself with just a few lines of code, and Fast Refresh can be enabled automatically via plugin:

 - Preact: [@prefresh/snowpack](https://www.npmjs.com/package/@prefresh/snowpack)
 - React: [@snowpack/plugin-react-refresh](https://www.npmjs.com/package/@snowpack/plugin-react-refresh)